fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/3_classes_and_objects_2.md

 This also demonstrates that we can _access class variables from within an instance method_ (`initialize` is an instance method) of the same class.
 Finally, we just return the value of the class variable in the class method `self.total_number_of_dogs`.
 This is an example of using a class variable and a class method to keep track of a class level detail that pertains only to the class, and not to individual objects.

 ### Constants
 When creating classes there may also be certain variables that you never want to change.
 You can do this by creating what are called __constants__.
-You define a constant by using an uppercase letter at the beginning of the variable name.
+You define a constant within by using an uppercase letter at the beginning of the variable name (attempting to define a constant in an instance method will return a `SyntaxError - dynamic constant assignment`).
 If you want to access a constant outside of the class then you would have to use `classname::constant`.

 While technically constants just need to begin with a capital letter, most Rubyists will make the entire variable uppercase.
 ```ruby